 - The Icelandic Modern Media Initiative was adopted by parliament but didn’t make it into law (so it’s not the internet freedom haven we thought it was).

 - Our provider claimed to be the largest in Iceland but it was not as mature as bigger providers in Europe, which risked the security of our servers and infrastructure.

 - The internet cables to Iceland are rather slow.
 Although it’s geographically ideal — located between North America and Europe — in practice, The Netherlands is a faster location.

 - We don’t want to move to Switzerland because it would be a marketing move only.
 The EU provides better privacy laws than Switzerland.

-- The second-biggest provider in Iceland is legally located in Honk Kong, not a company where we want to store our data with
+- The second-biggest provider in Iceland is legally headquartered in Hong Kong, which is not a location we want to store our data in.

 We asked our customers if they would be okay with the move and everybody who voted agreed with our decision.

 Protecting your privacy

 What do we do to protect your privacy and that of your visitors?

 - We only collect what we need and nothing more.
 This data probably won’t be of much interest to thieves.